Best Restaurants in Rothenburg:

 top ten best restaurants In Rothenburg germany - franconian food

 Once the restaurants close for the evening there will be almost no options to get food as you won’t find any vending machines in this pristine village.
-The only real option for a late night snack in Rothenburg will be the Esso Gas Station which is a 10 minute walk outside of town.
-Because of this limitation, night owls may want to stock up on snacks, fruit, and drinks at the tiny market in the heart of Rothenburg near Marcus Tower (Rödergasse 6) during the day.
-Your late night and evening options will be even more limited on Mondays or in January when a few of the restaurants seasonal close for the month.
+The only real option for a midnight snack in Rothenburg will be the Esso Gas Station (24 hours), which is a 15-minute walk outside the heart of town.
+Because of this limitation, night owls may want to stock up on snacks, fruit, and drinks at the tiny market in the heart of Rothenburg near Marcus Tower (Rödergasse #6) during the day.
+There are two other small shops for groceries at Galgengasse #3 & #35 as well as a full-sized Aldi further outside of town.

 Best Resturants In Rothenburg: